SALTx/telegram-bot-template/README.md

 npm install
 ```
 3. Create a new bot using [BotFather](https://t.me/botfather) and get the token.
-4. Create a file named `.env` in the root directory of the project and add the following:
+4. Modify the .env file to include your token:
 ```env
 TOKEN=your_token
 ```